Am I eligible for unemployment?

 I am already receiving UI.
 How will this program assist me?

 If you exhaust your regular UI benefits (up to 26 weeks), you may receive an additional 48 weeks of additional benefits under the PEUC program.

 I exhausted my benefits a few weeks ago.
 Am I still eligible for these 13 weeks of PEUC benefits?

 Yes.
-Anyone who exhausted UI benefits after July 1, 2019 is eligible to receive 13 additional weeks of benefits.
+Anyone who exhausted UI benefits after July 1, 2019, is eligible to receive the additional weeks of benefits through September 4, 2021.